Janus71/MiniQuery/README.md

 ## 📘 Documentation

+## 📘 Documentation

-Check the [examples and usage table](docs/table.html) for a full overview of methods, descriptions and code snippets.
+Check the [examples and usage table](https://janus71.github.io/MiniQuery/table.html) for a full overview of methods, descriptions and code snippets.

 ## 🧩 CDN (optional)